openstack/python-troveclient/README.rst

          database-create     Creates a database on an instance. database-delete     Deletes a database.
-         database-list       Lists available databases on an instance. delete              Deletes an instance.
+         database-list       Lists available databases on an instance. datastore-list      List all the datastores.
+         datastore-show      Show details of a datastore.
+         datastore-version-list
+                             List all the datastore versions.
+         datastore-version-show
+                             Show details of a datastore version.
+         delete              Deletes an instance.
          flavor-list         Lists available flavors.
          flavor-show         Show details of a flavor.